uuner/zombie-maze-walker/README.md

 ./zombie-maze-walker.sh
 ```

-To play with some other maze pass the name of maze file
+To play with some other maze use the flag ``-f`` For example:
-in its first argument.
-For example:
 ```
-./zombie-maze-walker.sh smallmaze.txt
+./zombie-maze-walker.sh -f smallmaze.txt
 ```

 ## Requirements